 Description

-Push your kilnforming practice into bold, sculptural territory in this intensive 6-day advanced workshop with glass artist Larry Pile.
-Focusing on both tall, elegant forms and larger, more expansive vessels, students will explore the full lifecycle of drop vessel creation—from concept to coldworked finish.
+Push your kilnforming practice into bold, sculptural territory in this intensive 4-day advanced workshop with glass artist Larry Pile.
+Focusing on both tall, elegant forms, students will explore the full lifecycle of drop vessel creation—from concept to coldworked finish.

-Best suited for intermediate to advanced glass artists with experience in fusing, mold use, and coldworking.
+Best suited for intermediate to advanced glass artists with prior experience in fusing, mold use, and coldworking

 For over two decades, glass artist Larry Pile has created innovative kiln-formed glass pieces using both traditional and innovative glass techniques.
 His kiln-formed glass pieces are imbued with bold color, intense form, and captivating textures that distinguish his work.
 Larry is a skilled teacher and innovator within the national and international kiln-formed glass communities.
 Larry creates glass pieces from his 1926 Tudor home and studio in the charming Kessler Park conservation district in Dallas, Texas.